KhronosGroup/glTF/specification/2.0/README.md

 > **Implementation Note:** Animations with non-linear time inputs, such as time warps in Autodesk 3ds Max or Maya, are not directly representable with glTF animations. glTF is a runtime format and non-linear time inputs are expensive to compute at runtime.
 Exporter implementations should sample a non-linear time animation into linear inputs and outputs for an accurate representation.

 A Morph Target animation frame is defined by a sequence of scalars of length equal to the number of targets in the animated Morph Target.
+These scalar sequences must lie end-to-end as a single stream in the output accessor, whose final size will equal the number of Morph Targets times the number of animation frames.

 Morph Target animation is by nature sparse, consider using [Sparse Accessors](#sparse-accessors) for storage of Morph Target animation.
 When used with `CUBICSPLINE` interpolation, tangents (a<sub>k</sub>, b<sub>k</sub>) and values (v<sub>k</sub>) are grouped within keyframes:

 a<sub>1</sub>,a<sub>2</sub>,...a<sub>n</sub>,v<sub>1</sub>,v<sub>2</sub>,...v<sub>n</sub>,b<sub>1</sub>,b<sub>2</sub>,...b<sub>n</sub>